harrythomas1998/Assignment/README.md

 #### Review process

-The goal of a review is to
+The goal of a review is to:

 * Ensure core functionality is delivered
 * Identify as many bugs as possible before launching the code to production

- To keep reviews efficient processes must be
+ To keep reviews efficient processes must be:

 * Short, fast and focused
 * Smaller chunks of code - developers are expected to submit smaller workloads